Little daylight between US and Israel evident as Rubio and Netanyahu meet

 Israel presses ahead with offensive in Gaza City

 One of the overnight strikes hit a tent housing a family in western Gaza City, killing seven people, said hospital staff.
-A separate strike hit two neighboring houses.
+Another strike hit a tent on the roof of a building, killing a local journalist, Mohammed al-Kuifi, and another individual, according to Shifa.

 “It was another night of horror. ...
 The situation is tragic and getting worse day by day,” said Mohammed Saber, a resident in Gaza City.